mrdoob/three.js/threejs/lessons/threejs-prerequisites.md

 });
 ```

-Arrow functions bind `this` of the context in which you create the arrow function.
+Arrow functions bind `this` to the context in which you create the arrow function.

 ```js
 const foo = (args) => {/* code */};